kedacore/keda/README.md

 If you want to change KEDA's behaviour, or if you have created a new scaler (more docs on this to come) and you want to deploy it as part of KEDA.
 Do the following:
 1. Make your change in the code.
-2. Go to the root of the source code, then build a docker image of KEDA by running `docker build . -t [choose a unique tag for your custom image]`
+2. Open the terminal and go to the root of the source code, then build a docker image of KEDA by running `docker build . -t [choose a unique tag for your custom image]`
-3. Navigate to the `deploy` folder, open the `KedaScaleController.yaml` and find the `image` attribute and change it from `kedacore/keda:latest` to your tag you used in step 2.
+3. In the terminal, navigate to the `chart/keda` folder, and run the following command (don't forget to replace the placeholder text in the command) `helm install . --set image.repository=[tag used in step 2],image.pullPolicy=IfNotPresent`.
-4. Run the command `kubectl apply -f KedaScaleController.yaml`

-Note: If you are running this in a local cluster in Docker or Minikube, don't forget to use the attribute `imagePullPolicy: IfNotPresent` if you haven't pushed your custom docker image to the docker hub.
+The last step assumes that you have `helm` already installed in the cluster.
+In this step we install the helm chart, and we susbtitute the image with the image we built in step 2.
+Notice that we are also overriding the image PullPolice to `IfNotPresent` since this is a local cluster.

 # Contributing